1987 Formula One World Championship

-Nelson Piquet (pictured in 1990) won his third and final Drivers' Championship, driving for Williams.
+Nelson Piquet won his third and final Drivers' Championship, driving for Williams.

 Piquet's teammate Nigel Mansell finished runner-up, despite having won more races than Piquet.

 Ayrton Senna, driving for Lotus, finished third with 50 points more than his teammate Satoru Nakajima.

 Williams-Honda won their second World Constructors' Championship in a row with the Williams FW11.

 McLaren-TAG finished runner-up in the Constructors' Championship with the McLaren MP4/3.

 Lotus-Honda finished third in the Constructors' Championship with the Lotus 99T.

 The 1987 FIA Formula One World Championship was the 41st season of FIA Formula One motor racing.
 It featured the 1987 Formula One World Championship for Drivers and the 1987 Formula One World Championship for Constructors, which were contested concurrently over a sixteen-race series that commenced on 12 April and ended on 15 November.

 The World Championship for Drivers was won by Nelson Piquet for the third and final time.
 He won just three races, compared to his teammate and main rival Nigel Mansell with six wins, but Mansell had to give up the challenge when he crashed in practice for the Japanese Grand Prix and injured his back.
 The World Championship for Constructors was won by Williams-Honda for the second consecutive year.
 The season also encompassed the Jim Clark Trophy and the Colin Chapman Trophy, which were respectively contested by drivers and constructors of Formula One cars powered by naturally aspirated engines.

 This was the first season since that Renault were absent as an engine supplier in the sport due to ongoing company restructuring.

 Pirelli's withdrawal from F1 at the end of meant that Goodyear was the sole tyre supplier for 1987.
 It was the first season since that the sport featured a standard single tyre supplier.